alienfast/middleman-aws/README.md

-    rake mm:build        # Compile all files in the build directory rake mm:clobber      # Remove all files in the build direcory rake mm:deploy       # Deploy to S3 and invalidate Cloudfront after a Git commit/push rake mm:preview      # Run the preview server at http://localhost:4567 rake mm:publish      # One step clobber, build, deploy rake mm:show_config  # Show config
+    rake mm:build        # Compile all files in the build directory rake mm:clobber      # Remove all files in the build direcory rake mm:deploy       # Deploy to S3 and invalidate Cloudfront after a Git commit/push rake mm:serve        # Run the preview server at http://localhost:4567 rake mm:publish      # One step clobber, build, deploy rake mm:show_config  # Show config

 # Real World Sample
-If you are just getting started with middleman and want to get a quick jumpstart on your `Gemfile` and `congfig.rb`, check out the source in the `samples` directory for a set of commonly used configurations/gems/extensions.
+If you are just getting started with middleman and want to get a quick jumpstart on your `Gemfile` and `congfig.rb`, check out the source in the `samples` directory.

 ## Contributing
 1. Fork it